apache/skywalking-satellite/docs/design/module_design.md

 ## Plugins

 Plugin is the minimal components in the module.
-There are 2 kinds of plugins in Satellite, which are sharing plugins and normal plugins.
+Sateliite has 2 plugin catalogs, which are sharing plugins and normal plugins.

 - a sharing plugin instance could be sharing with multiple modules in the different namespaces.
 - a normal plugin instance is only be used in a fixed module of the fixed namespaces.